marekdedic/imagelightbox/README.md

 ## Requirements and Browser support

-* jQuery 1.11 (earlier version not tested), feel free to use jQuery v2 if you dont need to support older browsers
+* jQuery 1.11 (earlier version not tested), feel free to use jQuery v2 if you don't need to support older browsers
 * All mayor desktop browsers and versions as well as mobile browsers on Android, iOS and Windows Phone

 ## How to use